3mdeb/openpower-coreboot-docs/devnotes/tpm.md

   * Project is in an early phase of development.

 * **Risks**
-  * Current design does not have TPM connector.
+  * Current design does not have TPM connector (because it's builtin?).
+  * Not possible without redesign Talos board?

 * **Implementation effort**